amd/gaia/README.md

 # GAIA: The GenAI Sandbox

 Welcome to the GAIA (Generative AI Is Awesome!) project!
 This repository serves as a repository of AI PC demos.
 Primarily, it consists of local LLM chatbot and agent demos running on the RyzenAI platform.
+For more information on GAIA, see the [Frequently Asked Questions](docs/faq.md).

 Currently, the following are supported: